Updated December 2022

 The AER provides for the safe, efficient, orderly, and environmentally responsible development of energy resources.
-This includes allocating and conserving water resources, managing public lands, and protecting the environment while securing their economic benefits for all Albertans.
+This responsibility includes allocating and conserving water resources, managing public lands, and protecting the environment while securing economic benefits for all Albertans.

 What does the AER do?

-To ensure that this activity is safe, environmentally responsible, and closely managed, the Government of Alberta has granted the AER authority to
+To ensure energy resource activities are safe, environmentally responsible, and actively managed, the Government of Alberta has granted the AER authority to

 - review and make decisions on proposed energy developments,